 The railway infrastructure component of the Forward-looking Infrastructure Development Program will support Taiwan's growth for the next 30 years through comprehensive planning for the nation's rail systems, including main trunk lines, inter-city services and intra-city rail.
-Running from 2017 to 2021, the plan has been divided into three terms with NT$16.6 billion (US$538 million) budgeted for the first term (September 2017 to December 2018) and NT$41.6 billion (US$1.3 billion) for the second (2019 to 2020).
-A total of 38 projects in five areas will be implemented.
+Running from 2017 to 2022, the plan has been divided into three terms with a budget of NT$98.4 billion (US$3.5 billion) devoted to five areas.
 The objective is to bring seamless connections and user-friendly features to Taiwan's railway system to make travel easier, safer and more reliable, which in turn will create industrial opportunities, enhance the appeal of rail tourism, and ensure sustainable operations.

 Five goals for railway infrastructure

 ■ Link the high speed and conventional rail systems into an integrated network: Improve transfer services between conventional and high speed rail stations.
 Assess the feasibility of extending the high speed rail farther south to Pingtung.

 ■ Upgrade conventional railways, improve services in eastern Taiwan: Complete electrification of the round-the-island railway system.
 Construct dual tracks along the entire Hualien-Taitung line and integrate ticketing systems in order to increase the line's capacity.
 Improve service quality on the conventional rail system.